 Op-Ed – An opinion article or piece written by an author that is positioned on the page opposite the editorial page.

 Partnership Publishing – Partnership publishing is a type of hybrid publishing, Typically, authors pay for the publishing process.
 The publisher gives authors higher royalties than traditional publishing and greater support than self-publishing.

 PPC – Pay-Per-Click advertising.
-Most often used with Google, PPC are ads which appear on the top and/or bottom of organic Google search results, and advertisers are charged when a person clicks on the ad.
+Most often used with Google, PPC is ads that appear on the top and/or bottom of organic Google search results, and advertisers are charged when a person clicks on the ad.
 Based on topic and search volume, PPC includes “bidding” to pay higher rates.
 In book promotion, PPC usually doesn’t produce a sufficient ROI, but with niche and special interest books, it can be effective.

 Print Heavy Campaigns – Book promotion campaigns focusing primarily on pitching for coverage in newspapers, magazines, and online.

 Run – A “run” is when media interest converts into actual coverage or an interview.
-Used in conjunction with “hit/” (see above)
+Used in conjunction with “hit” (see above)

-Self-Publishing/Indie Publishing - Self-publishing is straightforward: An author pays for the production of a book and can choose to purchase additional services including book marketing, paid book signings, book display at industry trade shows and many other services.
+Self-Publishing/Indie Publishing – Self-publishing is straightforward: An author pays for the production of a book and can choose to purchase additional services including book marketing, paid book signings, book display at industry trade shows, and many other services.
 Self-publishers offer a one-stop solution for authors, and royalties paid are usually higher than what traditional publishers pay.